In a search campaign, advertisers bid on keywords, providing much more control over when ads are displayed and what the budget is spent on.

 The negative keyword, ‘dress’ will exclude ALL search queries which contain that term such as: “red dress”, “cocktail dress” and “how to make a prom dress”.

 The negative phrase, “blue dress” will exclude ALL search queries with that phrase intact such as: “blue dress”, “blue dress for prom”, but not for: “dress with a blue ribbon” for example as the phrase is not intact.

 The negative exact keyword [blue dress] only excludes that specific query.
 “Blue dresses” could still match your Shopping Ads.

 Monitor your campaigns and ad groups regularly.
-Every 2-3 days is essential with a new campaign to avoid wasting budget.
+Every 2-3 days is essential with a new campaign to avoid wasting budget and for ad management.

 Add negative, broad keywords (single words are recommended) only when you never want matching queries to show ads.
 “Cheap”, “free” and brands that you don’t sell are often good candidates for negative keywords.

 Add negative and exact match keywords for irrelevant queries, or those where the searcher’s intent is too low for you to convert.